kgeonw/mirotone/README.md

 - select
 - tabs

-You can check all the example in the [documentation](https://mirotone.netlify.app/).
+You can check the [documentation](https://mirotone.netlify.app/) for more details.
 ​
 ## Installation
 ​